project-chip/connectedhomeip/docs/platforms/nxp/nxp_RTs_ota_software_update.md

 Notes :

--   The CPU1/CPU2 firmware are embedded in the CPU3 example application.
+-   For RW61x: The CPU1/CPU2 firmware are embedded in the CPU3 example application.
 -   The sizes of the primary and secondary applications are provided as an example (currently 4.4 MB is reserved for each partition).
-The size can be changed by modifying the `m_app_max_sectors` value in the linker script of the application (`RW610_flash.ld`).
+The size can be changed by modifying the `m_app_max_sectors` value in the linker script of the application .

 ### MCUBoot Bootloader